 Activities Night.
-Activities Night is a club fair, where all of the SSMU’s 230+ student groups set up tables in the SSMU Building (University Centre – Shatner Building) and students have the opportunity to speak to the executives of each group and sign up for the email list of any and all of the groups at the event.
+Activities Night is a club fair, where all of the SSMU’s 250+ student groups set up tables to have the opportunity to speak to the executives of each group and sign up for the email list of any and all of the groups at the event.

 If you have a specific group in mind that you’re interested in joining, reach out to that group directly!
 After contacting a group and being asked to be added to their mailing list, you’ll receive updates about the events and notice of their general meetings.